lewsid/neat-little-uploader/README.md

 *...are fairly limited at this point.*

-You can wire in a custom callback, to be called once the image has successfully uploaded, an example of which can be found in the included example.
+You can wire in a custom callback, to be called once the file has been successfully uploaded, an example of which can be found in the included example.
 It looks like this:

 ```javascript
 //Custom callback example